 One American loses their battle with cardiovascular disease (CVD) every 40 seconds, making it the leading cause of death in the United States, according to the American Heart Association.

-But what is heart, or cardiovascular, disease?
+But what is heart, or heart, or cardiovascular, disease?
 The terms cover a wide variety of problems with the heart and blood vessels, many of which can be traced to a buildup of plaque in the arterial walls, called atherosclerosis.
 As the level of plaque increases, the walls of the arteries become narrower, making it more difficult for blood to move throughout the body.
 The risks of a blood clot or a full stoppage of flow increase significantly as the passageway narrows, resulting in a stroke or heart attack.

 Are you at risk?